Kafka - Consumer Groups đĨ

 There are 3 delivery semantics for committing consumer offsets

-2. at most once - Consumer offsets are committed as soon as messages are received.
-If processing fails, some messages will be lost
+Consumeroffsets are committed as soon as messages are received.
+If processing fails, some messages will be lost - exactly once